pivotal/docs-tap/scst-store/use-external-database.hbs.md

 ## Validation

-Verification is done using Bitnami PostgreSQL.
+Use Bitnami PostgreSQL to verify.
 For more information, see the  [Bitnami](https://github.com/bitnami/charts/tree/main/bitnami/postgresql) documentation.